overlay-market/OIPs/OIPS/oip-1.md

 - Manipulation of the underlying TWAPs for funding, particularly on the OVL-ETH feed if liquidity is low or not averaged over a long enough period of time.
 For OVL-ETH, there are freshness concerns associated with price sensitivity constants that need to be balanced here (~ 1 hour TWAP would be ideal).

-- Multiple breaches of the insurance fund threshold leading to an unwillingness from insurance providers to stake collateral.
-Burns of margin would still be possible here to attempt to stabilize the currency supply over time, but likely not enough.

 - Lack of trading volume on the platform causing insignificant rewards for OVL-ETH spot liquidity providers to compensate them for their role in the system.
 Potentially causes a run on the system in anticipation of the liquidity entry/exit way drying up.
 This could happen due to a number of reasons including an unwillingness to settle in OVL (versus e.g., ETH).

+- *TODO: Risk of run on OVL-ETH pool if excessive minting, particularly given lack of insurance fund.
+Maintenance margin compensation burns along with pass through to OVL-ETH pool seem to be substantial from sims, but really anyone's guess as to how the supply of OVL will behave in practice*

 ## Acknowledgments
-Daniel Wasserman (@dwasse) for the insurance fund's collateralization and auction mechanisms, and Cam Harvey for comments, edits, and review.
+Daniel Wasserman (@dwasse) for contributions to [`overlay-monetary`](https://github.com/overlay-market/overlay-monetary/) as well as consistent critiques & feedback, and Cam Harvey for comments, edits, and review.

 ## References
 <a id="kay-2018">[1]</a> Adam Kay. *Overlay*.
 URL: [http://overlay.market/pdfs/WPv3.pdf](http://overlay.market/pdfs/WPv3.pdf).